highchair/artinruins-com/_property/vedanta-society-addition.md

 April 2012
 : The new Chapel was complete and open.

+September 2022 – June 2024
+: The rear terrace space was expanded and became new interior space for a Lecture Hall, Meditation Hall, additional residences, and expanded shrine.
+The work was completed by Site Specific.

 _Paraphrased from KITE Architects website case study about the project:_